Medically reviewed by Michele Emery, DNP

-In a best case scenario, treating a cold sore early prevents it from opening it all, meaning there won’t be any visible sore.
+In a best-case scenario, treating a cold sore early prevents it from developing into a full-on sore.

-In a worst case scenario, even if you act a little bit too late in treating the cold sore, you’ll still speed up the healing process.
+In a worst-case scenario, even if you act a little too late in treating it, you’ll still speed up the cold sore healing process.

 Because of this, it’s important to be aware of the initial warning signs of a cold sore.
 The faster you can act once you notice these symptoms, the less time the cold sore will have to break out and affect your lips, gums and mouth.

-- Itching around the lips.
-Normally, you’ll start to notice your lips itching for a day or two before the cold sore starts to form.
+Itching or tingling around the lips.
+Normally, you’ll start to notice your lips itching or tingling for a day or two before the cold sore starts to form — a phase known as a “prodrome.”
 If you’ve had cold sore outbreaks before, you might find it easier to recognize this feeling than someone who has never been affected.

 If you’ve noticed the warning signs above and think a cold sore is developing on or around your lips, it’s important to take action as promptly as possible.
-The faster you treat the cold sore, the shorter it will usually stick around once (or if) it opens.
+The faster you treat the cold sore, the shorter it will usually stick around once (or if) it pops up.

 Topical medications are only effective on the area to which they’re applied, meaning you’ll need to use the medication over the area surrounding the cold sore as it begins to form.